cpkm/autocorrelator/README.md

 ## Setup

-Drivers for the CONEX-CC translation stage must be up to date.
+Drivers for the CONEX-CC translation stage and Thorlabs power meter must be up to date.